“Artistic growth and delicious food”| Art and painting workshops Tuscany, Provence, and Caribbean

-Since our painting courses consist of a maximum of 8-12 participants, we are able to offer personalized art instruction.
-Our aim is to help participants enhance their creative path.
+Since our painting courses consist of a maximum of 8 artists of all levels from beginners to advanced, we are able to offer personalized art instruction.
+Our aim is to help participants discover their own creative path.
 Also, Walk the Arts has worked with American Colleges and Universities providing special credit programs for their students.

 Many of our past participants considered our art workshops as fantastic art summers camps for adults because of the “totality of the experience embracing rigour” since everyone followed an exciting schedule and returned home with the intense feeling of having accomplished something in the act of painting.